Linde (NYSE:LIN) Releases FY 2022 Earnings Guidance

+Linde (NYSE:LIN) last released its quarterly earnings results on Thursday, February 10th.
+The basic materials company reported $2.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.67 by $0.10.
+The business had revenue of $8.30 billion for the quarter, compared to the consensus estimate of $7.84 billion.
+Linde had a net margin of 11.99% and a return on equity of 11.29%.
+The business’s revenue was up 14.1% on a year-over-year basis.
+During the same period in the previous year, the firm earned $2.30 EPS.
+On average, research analysts anticipate that Linde will post 10.6 EPS for the current year.

-A hedge fund recently raised its stake in Linde stock.
-Morgan Stanley grew its position in Linde plc (NYSE:LIN) by 17.2% in the second quarter, according to its most recent filing with the SEC.
-The fund owned 1,973,012 shares of the basic materials company’s stock after acquiring an additional 289,664 shares during the period.
-Morgan Stanley owned 0.38% of Linde worth $570,398,000 as of its most recent filing with the SEC.
-71.37% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in Linde stock.
+Morgan Stanley boosted its holdings in Linde plc (NYSE:LIN) by 17.2% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 1,973,012 shares of the basic materials company’s stock after purchasing an additional 289,664 shares during the quarter.
+Morgan Stanley owned about 0.38% of Linde worth $570,398,000 at the end of the most recent quarter.
+71.37% of the stock is owned by hedge funds and other institutional investors.

 Linde Plc engages in the production and distribution of industrial gases.
 It operates through the following segments: Americas; Europe, Middle East, and Africa (EMEA); Asia and South Pacific (APAC); Engineering; and Other.
 The America segment operates production facilities in the U.S., Canada, Mexico, and Brazil.